gibsn/vkfetcher/README.md

 ```

 ### fetch_members
 `fetch_members` fetches all members for a given group.
+The output is a list of user ids.

 ```
 Usage: fetch_members group_id access_token